zakwarren/nightsawayforms/docs/userGuide.md

 nearest hospital to your camp and add it in.

-nightsawayforms comes with a default risk assessment JSON file, which it deploys on startup if the file doesn't already exist.
+nightsawayforms comes with a default risk assessment JSON file, which it deploys on start-up if the file doesn't already exist.
 This can be edited with your own categories and risk assessments.
 Details on this, and adding your own dynamic fields, can be found under the advanced usage section.

-###Group equipment list
+### Group equipment list

 The equipment list generates a spreadsheet with a list of group equipment.
 This is produced as a request form as local Scout Groups